I know what you’re thinking. “I’m a runner. Why do I need to know about swimming watches?”

 The second number is the item’s resistance to water.
 The higher the number, the more resistant it is.
 For example, a rating of 1 is resistant to about 10 minutes of dripping water, such as light rain.
 A rating of 8 is suitable for prolonged immersion in water (as per manufacturer’s specifications).

-ATM stands for “atmosphere”, and it equates to 10 meters.
+ATM stands for “atmosphere,” and is a measure of pressure.
+For auquatic purposes, one atmosphere equates to 10 meters.
 If you see a rating on your watch that says “5 ATM”, it means your watch is water-resistant up to 50 meters.

-It’s possible that you come across a BAR rating on a watch.
+It’s possible that you come across a BAR rating, another measure of pressure tolerance, on a watch.
 This is the European equivalent of ATM.
 So it’s exactly the same meaning – if your watch says it’s “10 BAR”, that means it’s water-resistant up to 100 meters.

 Here’s a better way of understanding them: